nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 <a name="recipeTiles"></a>
 ### Recipe Tiles
-ChopChop is able to show you your recipes in the form of tiles — simply click on a tile to view the detailed information about the selected recipe.
+ChopChop is able to show you your recipes in the form of tiles — simply click on a tile to view the detailed information about the selected recipe in the `Main Display Area`, as shown in Figure 1.4.

 <a name="ingredientTiles"></a>
 ### Ingredient Tiles
-ChopChop is able to show you your ingredients in the form of tiles.
+ChopChop is able to show you your ingredients in the form of tiles, as shown in Figure 1.3.
 In each tile, there are 5 components:

 1. The `Index` shows the index of the ingredient for easier referencing.
 2. The `Expiry Date` of the ingredient.